zzimickQ/victor/README.md

 # Fork Notes

-Note that this is a fork of [github.com/maxkueng/victor](https://github.com/maxkueng/victor).
-It is not kept in sync with the main [documentation website](http://victorjs.org/) and some URLs/references may be contradictory.

-Currently, there are no new features in this fork.
+This repository is a fork of [github.com/maxkueng/victor](https://github.com/maxkueng/victor).
+The documentation of the original project is hosted at http://victorjs.org/, while the documentation of this fork (which is slightly different from the original) is hosted at https://a-robu.github.io/victor/.

+This fork clarifies some points in the documentation and adds one function.
+Slighly more information is available in the [CHANGELOG](CHANGELOG).

 # Installing & Using